Briefing MONTHLY #17 | May 2019

 INDIA: DYNASTY UNDER PRESSURE

-Incumbent Prime Minister Narendra Modi returns to power with a clear majority.
+Incumbent Prime Minister Narendra Modi.
 Animation: Rocco Fazzari.
 View it here.

 The Indian National Congress may have rejected the resignation of its fourth generation Nehru-Gandhi family leader Rahul Gandhi after another disastrous national election loss, but the question remains: is it time for a change.
 Gandhi’s loss of the family seat of Amethi in the stronger than expected victory for Prime Minister Narendra Modi’s Bharatiya Janata Party has only underlined how the BJP appears to have usurped the Congress as India’s natural party of government.
 With only 52 (up 8) national parliamentary seats compared with the BJP’s 303 (up 21) and none from 19 of the country’s 36 states and territories, Congress is in danger of being only first amongst many parties in a fractious opposition.
 It is estimated that the BJP won 92 per cent of contests with a Congress candidate and only 52 per cent of direct contests with other parties.
 The BJP has its own dynasties and Congress has a fresh Nehru-Gandhi family member in Rahul’s sister Priyanka waiting in the wings.
 But this election seems to be suggesting that in aspirational rising India, the Gandhi family name has lost its political potency.
 This piece from The Atlantic provides a good insight into the future of the Gandhi dynasty.